Make Your Logs Work for You

 After configuring the dates to your needs, click OK.
 Then go back to the previous screen, click OK, and the filtering will occur.

-Filtering by Event Level
+Filtering by event level

 Now, let’s filter by event level.
 Go back to the Event Viewer home screen, expand the Windows option again, and right-click one of the logs found there.
-Then, click on Filter Current Log.
+Then, click Filter Current Log.

 Immediately after the options for filtering by time, you’ll see several boxes referring to event levels.
 You can check how many levels you want to filter by:

-Filtering by Events IDs
+Filtering by event IDs

 Before covering more advanced techniques, I’ll share a final tip.
-You can easily include or exclude events IDs.
-You just have to enter IDs separated by commas.
+You can easily include or exclude event IDs.
+You have to enter IDs separated by commas.
 To exclude a given ID, start with a minus sign.
 Ranges also work: you can use a minus sign to separate the first ID from the last.

 Both sides are inclusive, as you can see from the following example: